Ready to learn more about women's health?

-Having these conversations can you help you both take better care of your health.
+Having these conversations can help you both take better care of your health.
 Here’s where to start:

 How old were you when diagnosed?
 What type of cancer?
 At what stage were you diagnosed?
 Are there other family members who were diagnosed with the same type of cancer when they were under 50 years old?

-If your mother had had breast cancer, ovarian cancer, uterine cancer or colon cancer, you should find out at what age she was diagnosed and if anyone else in her family has a history of cancer (and their age of onset).
+If your mother has had breast cancer, ovarian cancer, uterine cancer or colon cancer, you should find out at what age she was diagnosed and if anyone else in her family has a history of cancer (and their age of onset).

 Health screenings by age, and why they’re not worth skipping